Fish-Network/docusaurus-deployment/docs/fish-network/litepaper.md

 **1) Reg A+.** Once the crowdfunding market is captured, we have the ability to expand into Reg A+ offerings above $5M.

-**2) New Asset Classes:** Initially we are targeting the venture capital market; this model can be extended to any illiquid asset class where investors may want liquidity optionality.
+**2) New Asset Classes:** Initially we are targeting the venture capital market; this model can be extended to any illiquid asset class(Alternatives including Art, Real Estate, etc) where investors may want liquidity optionality.

 **3) Crypto Native Funds:** Fish Schools should have the ability to pursue more crypto native investment strategies, such as holding ETH instead of USDC in reserve.
 However, we have designed the Fish Network to be insulated from most crypto market risks.

 **4) Institutional Investor Adoption:** At scale, Fish Network unlocks a fund of funds model enabling investors to receive diversified exposure to all of the Fish Schools, with minimal crypto-native risk exposure.
-This could unlock large pools of capital comfortable with the Coinbase & Kraken ecosystems.
+This could unlock large pools of capital comfortable with trusted qualified custodians.

 ## Conclusion